Marijuana Special Report

 of the seemingly "harmless drug".

-The latest attempt at this
+The latest attempt at this research

 gave monkeys as much THC as one would get from a single administered

-dose via inhalation every time they pressed a lever.
+dose via inhalation everytime they pressed a lever.
 The monkeys

 got up to thirty injections of THC in one hour.